collective/tox-action/README.md

 Our action uses a pip cache from `actions/setup-python`.
 This fails when the `requirements.txt` file is missing.
-So you must have this file, but it our example it is empty.
+So you must have this file, but in our example it is empty.

 # Advanced example